 Family board games are one of your kid’s first chances at learning how to lose.
 Play games like Snakes and Ladders, but don’t let kids win, have a do-over or get away with not sliding down a snake.
 Chat about how it feels to win and how it feels to lose.
 Siblings make ideal practice opponents before playing with peers.

 Talk to your kid about why we win things: Sometimes it’s because of effort, sometimes it’s luck, and sometimes it’s both.
-Teach him catchphrases like, “It’s the luck of the draw” and “That’s the way the cookie crumbles,” so he doesn’t always take failure—and triumph—to heart.
-If your kid complains it’s not fair, fight the urge to reply, “Life’s not fair” and focus on her feelings instead.
+Teach him catchphrases like “It’s the luck of the draw” and “That’s the way the cookie crumbles,” so he doesn’t always take failure—and triumph—to heart.
+If your kid complains it’s unfair, fight the urge to reply, “Life’s not fair,” and focus on her feelings instead.
 You could say, “I know you think it’s not fair.
 Are you angry (or sad) that you lost?”

 Whether you are playing a game yourself or watching your favourite sports team lose, model being a good sport–yes, that means no trash-talking or booing!
 Instead of badmouthing a referee or the opposing team, you could say something like, “I’m upset the Blue Jays lost.
 But, it’s just a game, and I know I’ll feel better about it soon.”